zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mutexes.rst

 being accessed by a task.

 Any number of mutexes can be defined in a microkernel system.
-Each mutex has a name that uniquely identifies it.
-Typically, the name should relate to the resource being shared, but this is not a requirement.
+Each mutex needs a **name** that uniquely identifies it.
+Typically, the name should relate to the resource being shared, although this is not a requirement.

 A task that needs to use a shared resource must first gain exclusive access by locking the associated mutex.
-When the mutex is already locked by another task, the requesting task may choose to wait for the mutex to be unlocked.
-After obtaining the lock, a task can safely use the shared resource for as long as needed.
+If the mutex is already locked by another task, the requesting task can wait for the mutex to be unlocked.

-When the task no longer needs the resource, it must unlock the associated mutex to allow other tasks to use the resource.
+After obtaining the mutex, the task may safely use the shared resource for as long as needed.
+And when the task no longer needs the resource, it must release the associated mutex to allow other tasks to use the resource.

-Any number of tasks may wait on a locked mutex simultaneously.
+Any number of tasks may wait on a locked mutex.
+When more than one task is waiting, the mutex locks the resource for the highest-priority task that has waited the longest first; this is known as :dfn:`priority-based waiting`.
+The order is decided when a task decides to wait on the object: it is queued in priority order.

-When there is more than one waiting task, the mutex locks the resource for the highest priority task that has waited the longest first.
+The task currently owning the mutex is also eligible for :dfn:`priority inheritance`.

-Priority inheritance occurs whenever a high priority task waits on a mutex that is locked by a lower priority task.
-The priority of the lower priority task increases temporarily to the priority of the highest priority task that is waiting on a mutex held by the lower priority task.
-This allows the lower priority task to complete its work and unlock the mutex as quickly as possible.
-Once the mutex has been unlocked, the lower priority task sets its task priority to the priority it had prior to locking that mutex.
+Priority inheritance is the concept by which a task of lower priority gets its priority *temporarily* elevated to the priority of the highest-priority task that is waiting on a mutex held by the lower priority task.
+Thus, the lower-priority task can complete its work and release the mutex as quickly as possible.
+Once the mutex has been released, the lower-priority task resets its task priority to the priority it had before locking that mutex.

 .. note::